-3. Systemize lead scoring
+7. Systemize lead scoring

 Creating and converting MQLs to SQLs and, ultimately, to win deals is an always moving target — that’s why it’s important to ask these questions, to figure out why it’s working or not working.

 Those changing results and targets of a company’s “why” increase the urgency for clear communication and getting on the same page.
 Both sales and marketing teams need to create one system for scoring and evaluating.

-4. Develop buyer personas
+8. Develop buyer personas

 Sales is the front line of any successful company.
 They know who’s buying and why those customers are motivated to buy in the first place.
 Marketing understands the industry at large and who they should be targeting.
 The best buyer personas are born from a mixture of marketing research and insights from your actual customer base.

+It was important to get their feedback and to figure out how we could make their experience on the front-lines come to life in these documents.
 The sales team can provide important insights and generalizations on the leads they’re interacting with the most, while marketing research can inform broader insights like patterns and commonalities.
 Sales and marketing must direct their efforts at the same prospects and be completely aligned on decisions and pricing.